The top three ways to attract and retain talent in a competitive labour market

 The spring sunshine is certainly shining down on the UK’s jobseekers.
 A record number of people in Britain currently have a job, and the unemployment rate is at its lowest level since 1975.

 Add to this the fact that salaries are growing at their fastest rate since the credit crunch a decade ago and there is plenty to cheer.
 If you are a jobseeker, at least.

-However Indeed has an unrivalled insight into the current state of play.
+However Indeed has an unrivaled insight into the current state of play.
 Its data – from both employers and jobseekers – offers a front row seat on the latest employment trends.
-These insights give us an unrivalled platform from which to forecast what might come next for the jobs market.
+These insights give us an unrivaled platform from which to forecast what might come next for the jobs market.

 You can see his top three tips and recommendations below.
 Together they can help businesses recruit effectively, whatever economic uncertainty throws at them.

 The primary response to a competitive jobs market is to search as broadly as possible when looking for potential recruits.

 The blunt truth is suitable candidates can be hard to find.
 There are currently only 1.6 unemployed people in the UK for each unfilled vacancy, and this talent shortage is not likely to go away anytime soon.